crypticsignals/my-fedora-postinstall/README.md

 ## 📄 `installPackages.sh`

 - ⚠️ **Requires the hostname of the initial and target machines to be the same OR for the hostname of the initial machine to be hard coded into the code.**
+  - Also requires the install files to be located in a directory in the root of this named `data`.
 - Installs packages and flatpaks.
 - Walks you through just about every step.
 - Completely automates installs, with the option of having a confirmation/review before actual installs happen.